aswanipranjal/science_flask/README.md

 decide that certain users  can only use a part of the application, while other users can access all features.
-- __SQL database__: All user, study and analysis data is stored in an SQLite by defaul.
+- __SQL database__: All user, study and analysis data is stored in an SQLite by default.
 This can be changed to MySQL or Postgre SQL easily and the same code will work, thanks to `SQLAlchemy`.
 Thanks to Flask-Migrate if you change your app's model, you can easily upgrade your database even when your app is deployed.